ozgurhepsag/Multi-threaded-HTTP-Server/README.md

 • Server takes too many requests but it can return response only 10 requests.
 More than 10 requests are refused.
 In this state, server returns a “Server is busy” message

 • Server accept the requests that will be html and jpeg files.
-The other types will be not accepting.
+The other types will be not accepting

-• You only upload a single c file.

-• We compile your solution using the following code.

-• gcc StudentNumber.c –o StudentNumber –lpthread